Stelvio & Eastern Switzerland

 Day 3: Flüela and Albula from St. Moritz (Bever)

-From our ideally located hotel, we start the day by descending into the Lower Engadine through well-preserved traditional villages to Susch.
+From your ideally located hotel, we start the day by descending into the Lower Engadine through well-preserved traditional villages to Susch.
 Here we take on the magnificent Flüela Pass (2382m), which is a characterful climb with some challenging gradients and tight hairpin bends.
 It was once an important pass, but now most of the (non-tourist) traffic goes through a tunnel, adding to the joy of this ride.

 Lunch in Davos is a good plan to fuel you up for the next challenge – the Albula Pass (2315m) from the west.
 This climb is simply idyllic, and the gradients are generally kind (aside from a 10% ramp), so you can really appreciate the landscape.
 It is worth punctuating your climb with a stop in Bergün, and from here you can marvel at the ingenuity of the Swiss and how they managed to make the Rhaetian Railway gain altitude with a series of underground loops and beautiful viaducts (it is a listed UNESCO World Heritage site).